toddnestor/limit-blogs-per-user/readme.txt

 === Limit Blogs Per User ===
 Contributors:sbrajesh
-Tags: buddypress,wpmu, options,limit blogs,user,limit
+Tags: buddypress,wpmu,multisite,wpms, options,limit blogs,user,limit
 Requires at least: 2.5+
-Tested up to: 2.9.2
+Tested up to: 3.0
-Stable tag: 1.3
+Stable tag: 1.3.1

-This plugin is for wpmu(wordpress Mu) and/or wpmu+buddypress based social network.It limits the number of blogs a user can create.
+This plugin is for wpmu(Now wordpress 3.0 Multisite) and/or wpmu(wpms 3.0)+buddypress based social network.It limits the number of blogs a user can create.
 == Description ==

 This is a plugin for wpmu/wpmu+byddypress powered websites,where site administrators can limit the number of blogs a user can signup.